Skip to content

 Notarization services are built to support the validation claims to verifiable credentials by allowing to review attestations by “Trusted Data Sources” and issuance of a verifiable credential once all conditions of the policies are met (e.g. the compliance service of the GXDCH uses the “Gaia-X registryNumber notarization API” to validate the company registration number).

-A more generic set of services is provided by the Eclipse XFSC project which provides components to define a complex workflow and manage the chain of attribute validations and issuance of the VC through the NOT, TSA and WFA components.
+A more generic set of services is provided by the Eclipse XFSC project which provides components to define a complex workflow and manage the chain of attribute validations and issuance of the VC through the NOT, TSA and WFE components.

 7.5 Data Exchange Services